AOBOG announces postponement of the Sept. 25-26 Primary and Subspecialty Oral Exams VIEW MORE

 The candidate will be examined by AOBOG-board certified examiners that have been selected from the AOBOG Board of Examiners.
 The candidate will rotate through three stations with a break between stations.
 Monitors, who are examiners for the Board, may be discreetly present during the examination and breaks.
 Their role is to observe the conduct of the examination in order to assure that it is administered according to AOBOG standards; they are not involved in the grading of the candidates.

 Three exam stations will use three scenarios each developed from the below topic list.
-A fourth exam station will include visual slides, ultrasounds, video clips or monitor strips delivered in a group setting with short answer questions.
 The exam stations will use a minimum of three scenarios each developed from the below topic list.
 Included with each scenario may be visual slides, ultrasound images, video clips, or fetal heart rate tracings to aid in establishing scenario content.

 - General Obstetrics and Gynecology